StKuehn/OpenWME/README.md

 Also this example exceeds the usual field of application of electrical engineering considerably.
 It is an interesting by-product which arose during the development of Weber-Maxwell electrodynamics.
 Specifically, it was noticed during the work that electromagnetic transmitters exert forces on themselves when they are in the vicinity of matter.
 This reflects the emitted waves back to the transmitter.
 Depending on the shape and arrangement of the surrounding matter, these self-forces have an interesting spatial structure.

-In this example, a single Hertzian dipole is placed in front of a double slit aperture and then the reflection of the double slit is calculated (see also [video](examples/02_electromagnetic_waves/03_interference_at_a_double_slit/interference_at_a_double_slit.webm?raw=true)).
+In this example, a single Hertzian dipole is placed in front of a double slit aperture and then the reflection of the double slit is calculated (see also this [video](examples/02_electromagnetic_waves/06_interference_depending_on_the_position_relative_to_the_openings/interference_depending_on_the_position_relative_to_the_openings.webm?raw=true)).
 The reflected forces are then time averaged.
 In addition, the position of the Hertzian dipole is systematically varied in raster form.
 The [image](examples/04_quantum_mechanics/01_quantum_forces_at_a_double_slit/quantum_forces_at_a_double_slit.png?raw=true) shows the resulting field of the electromagnetic force that a single Hertzian dipole exerts on itself depending on its position and location in front of the double slit.

 As can be noticed, the force is not at all zero and it becomes obvious that a transmitter avoids certain places and prefers others depending on its transmission frequency.
 If the reflector (blue) were infinitely extended and without openings, any position on the z-axis would be equivalent for the transmitter.
 However, it would prefer certain discrete distances from the reflecting surface depending on its transmission frequency.